Rookies (manga): TV drama

 The manga was adapted into a live-action Japanese television drama.
 The series' script was written by Yoshihiro Izumi and was directed by Yuichiro Hirakawa.
 It was produced by Tsuru Masaaki.
-Its 11 episodes were broadcast on Tokyo Broadcasting System between April 19, 2008 and July 26, 2008.
+Its 11 episodes were broadcast on TBS between April 19, 2008 and July 26, 2008.
 The series' theme song was "Kiseki" by Greeeen.
 The first three episodes of the drama were released as a Rookies Omote Box by TC Entertainment on July 18, 2008.
 Episodes four to eleven were released in a Rookies Ura Box on October 8, 2008.
 The soundtrack to the drama was released on a CD on June 28, 2008.